SimonHls/SimonHls/README.md

 ### 👋 Hi there, I'm Simon!

-I'm a fullstack developer, currently building an enterprise API in ASP.NET Core.
+I'm a fullstack developer, currently working in enterprise API development in ASP.NET Core.

 ## Technologies 🛠